regcs/AliceLG/README.md

 - adjust the render settings (and the animation settings)
 - enter the compositor settings

 Instead of pressing _F12_ or _Alt + F12_ or choosing the _Render Image/Animation_, respectively, click on _Looking Glass → General → Render Quilt_ or _Looking Glass → General → Render Animation Quilt_ in the addon controls.
+The _Render Quilt_ option will render the different different views separately.
+After the last view has been rendered, a quilt will be automatically assembled.
+For the _Render Animation Quilt_ option, the same will happen for each frame of the animation, which will result in one quilt per frame.

+## License

+The Blender addon portion of this code is licensed under the [GNU GPL v3 License](LICENSE).

+The HoloPlay Core SDK provides the fundamental software basis for the communication between the operating system and the Looking Glass display hardware and is required for the basic functionality of a Looking Glass display.
+As a consequence, the linked libraries of this API are distributed in a compiled form with this addon in agreement with the system library exception defined by the GNU GPL v3 License.
+The HoloPlayCore API libraries are property of the Looking Glass Factory and are licensed under the following agreement: **LINK TO LICENSE**.